averbraeck/dsol/docs/1-getting-started/example-event.md

 - The `Model` class has a queue called `queue`, which is for now a `List<Entity>`, a server capacity called `capacity` (default 1), and a number of entities being processed by the server at this moment called `busy` (0 or 1 in the default situation).
 - The method `simulator.getSimulatorTime()` returns the current time of the simulator.
 - The last line re-schedules the `generate()` method.
 It indicates that we should schedule after a relative duration (`scheduleEventRel`) and not at an absolute point in time.
-The interarrival time is drawn from a distribution object (see #6) called `interArrivalTime`.
+The interarrival time is drawn from a random distribution object (see #6) called `interArrivalTime`.
+The last argument is a so-called lambda expression that calls the `generate()` method when the interarrival time arrives.
+- The `generate` method could also have been scheduled with: `this.simulator.scheduleEventRel(this.interArrivalTime.draw(), this, "generate", null);`.
 The last three arguments indicate the object instance on which the method will eventually be scheduled (`this`), the name of the method (`generate`) and the arguments to pass to the method (`null`), so no arguments.
+- Typically, the lambda expression is much more straigtforward to use.
+It also checks for correctness at compile time rather than at run time, so when we misspell `"genrate"` in the String-based call, the compiler will not notice.
+The lambda expression `() -> genrate()` will, however, show a compilation error, telling the modeller to repair the mistake in the method name.

 !!!
 Note
     The time stays constant as long as the executed event (method) is busy.
 If the execution of a method takes 5 minutes on the wall clock (real time), the simulation clock is standing still for that entire duration.
 On the other hand, if the next event is 1000 years later than the last event, the simulator clock will instantaneously jump 1000 years ahead to execute the next event.